Sillage Logo

 Here's the harsh reality: most RFPs are already decided before they're even sent out.
 The vendor who gets selected?
 They didn't just respond to the RFP - they helped write it.
 They built trust.
 Or at least, they influenced it.

 Arriving late on a deal means chances of winning are thin.
-According to Gartner stat, B2B buyers spend roughly 70% of their decision-making journey before they even start the buying process.
+According to Gartner, B2B buyers spend roughly 70% of their decision-making journey before they even start the buying process.

 This is where competitor monitoring becomes your early warning system.
 When you see a competitor's sales team consistently engaging with a specific account - multiple touchpoints, strategic comments, building relationships with key stakeholders: that's not casual networking.